RyanJMcBride/MMAProject-draft-/README.md

 Current ratio **0.8125 = (mma math works)/(total 3 fight sequences)**

+This means that if you predicted the outcome of a fight based on MMA math logic then you would be right 81.25% of the time.

 Code does not need to be adjusted each time more fights are added to the website.

 **ERROR WARNING**